BradleyCSO/inventory-api/README.md

 This project is a minimal RESTful Web API built using .NET 8.0.
 It was designed for managing user profiles, handling authentication, and managing a player's (user's) inventory.

+## Specification
+Use cases covered:
+- Adding a single item to a user's inventory
+- Adding multiple items to a user's inventory
+- Fetching a user's inventory
+- Subtracting from a user's inventory

+Where the following is also true:
+- A user can have 0 of an item
+- A user must only be able to edit their own inventory
+- A user's inventory must recognize that new item types could be added later on
+- A user's inventory must survive if the service goes down

 ## Overview
 - **JWT Authentication**: Secure access to API endpoints using JSON Web Tokens
 - **User Management**: Endpoints for creating, retrieving, and managing user profiles